RFP Issued: April 25, 2022

-Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”
-(The National Foundation on the Arts and the Humanities Act, 1965, via http://www.neh.gov)
+Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”1

-The festival/event/meeting/conference must be open to the public and includes some portion of free or discounted programming.
+The festival or gathering must be open to the public and include some portion of free or discounted programming.

 A successful application will identify opportunities to support programming for Washington, DC communities that will advance, celebrate, and encourage dialogue within the humanities disciplines.

-Originality – The Festivals/Events/Conferences/Meetings grant is for the public interpretation of new ideas, and innovative methods of encouraging and celebrating public engagement with the humanities.
+Originality – The Festivals & Gatherings grant is for the public interpretation of new ideas, and innovative methods of encouraging and celebrating public engagement with the humanities.

-Community partnerships – HumanitiesDC was founded in 1980 as the DC Community Humanities Council, and our commitment to encouraging grassroots scholarship continues to be a part of our grantmaking.
-All proposed grant projects must demonstrate both how the community will benefit from the project and be actively involved in its creation.
+Community Partnerships – Proposed grant projects must demonstrate both how the community will benefit from the project and be actively involved in its creation.
 As indicated above, rigorous scholarship is an important part of any funded proposal, but the best applications will propose projects that create partnerships between academia and the public.